Skip to main content

 Gravity and Sleep

-One of the study authors also discussed how gravity can affect sleep.
-“We believe that the gravitational pull cycles associated with the lunar month may predispose humans to be particularly sensitive to the effects of light, moonlight, or artificial, on the nights close to the full moon,” one of the researchers explained.
-However, we know very little about how gravity affects our sleep or our sensitivity to light.
+One of the study authors also discussed how gravity may affect sleep.
+“We believe that the gravitational pull cycles associated with the lunar month may predispose humans to be particularly sensitive to the effects of light, moonlight or artificial light, on the nights close to the full moon,” one of the researchers explained.
+However, we still know very little about how gravity affects our sleep or our sensitivity to light.

 Adults should get between 7 to 9 hours of sleep every night.
 So how do these changes around the full moon affect your health?
-The study showed that on average, people would fall asleep about half an hour later on nights leading up to the full moon.
-If you normally sleep 8 to 9 hours per night, sleeping 30 minutes less around the full moon won’t have a big impact on your health.
+The study showed that on average, people fell asleep about half an hour later on nights leading up to the full moon.
+If you normally sleep 8 to 9 hours per night, sleeping 30 minutes less around the full moon likely won’t have a major impact on your health.

-However, if you normally sleep 7 hours per night or even less, losing 30 minutes of sleep can have some serious effects.
-The full moon can be problematic for people who have trouble sleeping.
-It can lead to further symptoms of sleeplessness, such as increased irritability, moodiness, and daytime fatigue.
+However, if you normally sleep 7 hours per night or less, losing 30 minutes of sleep can have more noticeable effects.
+The full moon can be problematic for people who already have trouble sleeping.
+It may lead to increased irritability, mood changes, and daytime fatigue.

 Sound Sleep Medical

-Are you a light sleeper, or struggling with insomnia?
+Are you a light sleeper or struggling with insomnia?
 It’s time to prioritize your sleep and get back to sleeping soundly.
 One of the best ways to sleep better, both during full moons and new moons, is to limit your exposure to artificial light.
 Your body is very sensitive to the light from your phone, TV, or computer.
-This light can trick your body into daytime reactions, suppressing the production of melatonin and keeping you awake and alert.
-Try turning off your devices at least 1 hour before bed, and turn off any bright lights in your home.
+This light can trick your body into daytime responses, suppressing the production of melatonin and keeping you awake and alert.
+Try turning off your devices at least 1 hour before bed and dimming bright lights in your home.